KatieXC/CS411_ECproject/README.md

 Ex: STEPLENGTH = 10 --> Only read in one row for every 10 rows.

+The input files' delimeters can also be updated in the *joins.go* file on line 36.

 ## Benchmarks
 These benchmarks were collected using input tables lineitem and orders and join column ORDERKEY.
-In order to get enough benchmarks in a reasonable time, I set STEPLENGTH to 20
+In order to get enough benchmarks in a reasonable time, I set STEPLENGTH to 20 (see above section for how).

 | Hash Join         || Nested Loop Join     ||
 | Run | Time (ms)    | Run | Time ()         |